akinsiraifedayo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 10-mirror_permissions sets the mode of the file hello the same as olleh’s mode.
-11-directories_permissions give permissions recursively to current directory except files 12-directory_permissions creaked my_dir with 751 permissions
+11-directories_permissions give permissions recursively to current directory except files 12-directory_permissions creaked my_dir with 751 permissions 13-change_group would change group of file hello to school